Algomorph/InfiniTAM/README.md

 ## Will I merge this back into InfiniTAM?

-TLDR: Maybe.
+~TLDR: Maybe.~ NO.

 Originally, that was the plan.
-However, at the time of writing I'm exhausted from trying to stick to the open(for extension)-closed(for modification) principle.
-The code wasn't originally designed for dynamic-volume fusion, so some things really do need to change to make the new things more maintainable.
-I've already changed a lot of code from the original InfiniTAM codebase, IMHO, for the better.
+However, things have changed.
+A lot of things.
+The main and supporting libraries (right now still called, historically, ITMLib, ORUtils, and InputSource) contain at this point about 78000 lines of code.
+Only about 31000 of these come originally by the Oxford lab authors or people who derived from their code, or are not too heavily modified by yours truly.
+About 4000 of those are deprecated and are due for removal replacement by already-existing, newer and better code.
+Executables only contain about 500 or so lines of code that haven't been heavily modified or thrown out.

-If this fork achieves reasonable success, I'll reach out to the InfiniTAM authors and ask whether they'd like to work on integrating my changes into their codebase.
-I (hope that I) didn't break anything so far, but the original code lacks any hint of continuous integration, which I plan to add to it, at least for my code, shortly.
+~Many~Some portions of this code are still privy to the original Oxford University Innovation Academic License included within, please consult file headers for which license is used for which part of the code when considering reuse.

-Many portions of this code are still privy to the original Oxford University Innovation Academic License included within, consult file headers for which license is used for which part of the code.
+The current plan is to launch a separate repository based on all these sources, restructure and rename all the libraries within, and release everything under the Apache v2 license (almost no usage restrictions, mainly for proper attributions) and under my own copyright.

 Original InfiniTAM Repo & README: https://github.com/victorprad/InfiniTAM